AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on February 10, 2022**

-**"You must be a system admin" error when creating a project**
+**"[!UICONTROL You must be a system admin]" error when creating a project**

 *Projects*

 When a user who is not an administrator attempts to create a project, and attaches a custom form that has a section available only to administrators, they cannot create the project and they see the following error:

-"You must be a system admin to change this custom data parameter value"
+"[!UICONTROL You must be a system admin to change this custom data parameter value]"

 **Users who have been deactivated and reactivated do not appear in [!UICONTROL Proof contacts]**

-*Proof*
+*[!DNL Workfront Proof]*

-When a user views their contacts list in Proof, users who have been deactivated and reactivated do not appear in the list.
+When a user views their contacts list in [!DNL Workfront Proof], users who have been deactivated and reactivated do not appear in the list.

 **"Something went wrong" message when converting an issue to a project using a template**